Spimy/static.spimy.dev/README.md

 UPLOAD_TOKEN=
 ```

-The CDN should automatically redirect the user to HTTPS.
+The server should automatically redirect the user to HTTPS.